Niangmohamed/Niangmohamed/README.md

     Hi Scientist
 </h3>

 <p align='justify'> I'm Mohamed Niang, Machine Learning Scientist and Deep Learner.
 I like to build something with Neural Network's.
 I like to learn new things and based on it to write repositories.
 I'm a big fan of Large Languages Modeling (LLM) and Human Level Vision AI Technologies based on Transformers (Attention Is All You Need).
-I am currently a senior machine learning engineer at IBM France.</p>
+I am currently a Senior Machine Learning Engineer at IBM France.</p>

 <a href="https://github.com/antonkomarev/github-profile-views-counter">